Ruth Richardson: Early parliamentary career

 Richardson was influenced by the neo-liberal thought of Milton Friedman and Friedrich Hayek.
 She quickly distinguished herself in the National Party caucus as a supporter of free market economics, privatisation, and trade liberalisation.
 This contrasted considerably with the views held by National Party Prime Minister Robert Muldoon, who favoured an interventionist approach based on significant overseas borrowing.
 Richardson's focus on financial matters was itself a cause for comment, as many female MPs (particularly in the National Party) had confined themselves to matters such as health and social welfare.

 When National lost the 1984 election, Richardson became a member of the Opposition.
 Richardson stood out in National's caucus for her strong support of the radical economic reforms of the Labour Party's new Finance Minister, Roger Douglas.
 These reforms, sometimes known as "Rogernomics", involved the privatisation of state assets, the removal of tariffs and subsidies, and applying monetarism to control inflation.
-These reforms were seen by many in the Labour Party as being against the traditional policies of the left-wing Labour Party, but were also opposed by the more conservative wings of the National Party.
-Particularly hostile were followers of Robert Muldoon, a traditionalist conservative who opposed free market reforms as undermining state authority.
+These reforms were seen by many Labour as against traditional Labour policy, but were also opposed by the more conservative wings of the National Party.
+Particularly hostile were followers of Muldoon, a traditionalist conservative who opposed free market reforms as undermining state authority.

-Shortly after National's electoral loss, Jim McLay replaced Muldoon as leader of the National Party and he appointed Richardson education spokesperson.
+Shortly after National lost government, Jim McLay replaced Muldoon as leader of the National Party and he appointed Richardson education spokesperson.
 In February 1986 there was a considerable rearrangement of responsibilities in the opposition.
 People such as Bill Birch and George Gair, who McLay associated with the Muldoon era, were demoted.
 They were replaced by newer MPs, such as Richardson and Simon Upton, who McLay believed would help revitalise the party.
 This move proved fatal to McLay personally, however, as the sacked Birch and Gair allied themselves with McLay's rival, Jim Bolger.
 Bolger ousted McLay and became party leader.